Tips to avoid making mistakes as a new expat entrepreneur in Germany

 9. Don’t wait with networking

 Depending on your business you need different partners.
 Start as soon as possible by building up your network!
 Community building is a process you can’t implement from one day to another – but only a strong community will bring you success!
 New to Germany and don’t have a business network yet?
-There are many online communities where you can join, for example, Expat Start-up Group – Get yourself a successful start!
+There are many online communities where you can join, for example, the Expat Freelancer Group.

 10. Don’t be afraid of failing